 Note: Depending on your theme, it might look a bit different than the screenshots above.
 Each theme can style and place elements in different locations, but generally, this is how these settings will be displayed to customers.

-In short, these are the actual purchase options you want to give a customer.
-These specify the billing frequency and optional discounts.
+In short, these are the specific purchase options you want to give a customer.
+These specify the billing frequency, delivery frequency, and optional discounts.

-Plan Selector Label - This is the name of the selling plan that will be displayed to your customers on the product page where they select their subscription options.
+Subscription Selection Plan Label - This is the name of the selling plan that will be displayed to your customers on the product page where they select their subscription options.

 There are four options for pricing selling plans: